cinchy-co/Documentation/deployment-guide/deployment-installation-guides/deployment-planning-overview-and-checklist/deployment-prerequisites/single-sign-on-sso-integration/ad-group-integration.md

 - **-b, --batchsize:** (Default: 5000) The number of rows to sync per batch (within a partition) when executing inserts/updates.
 - **-z, --retrievalbatchsize:** (Default: 5000) The max number of rows to retrieve in a single batch from Cinchy when downloading data.
 - **-v, --param-values:** Job parameter values defined as one or more name value pairs delimited by a colon (i.e. -v name1:value1 name2:value2).
-- **--file:** Works exactly as -v but it is for parameters that are files.
+- **--file:** Works exactly as -v but it's for parameters that are files.
 - **--help:** Displays the help screen with the options.
 - **-w, --writetofile**: Write the data from Cinchy to disk, required for large data sets exceeding 2GB.